AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 ## Editor 2.0

 - Copying and pasting a table in Author view removes the column width values, causing all columns to revert to their default width settings.
 (GUIDES-52916)
-- An edit or refresh removes whitespace immediately before an inline tag inside a table cell, causing the preceding text and the tag to run together in the Editor and in generated output.
+- Whitespace entered immediately before an inline tag within a table cell `<entry>` is deleted.
 (GUIDES-49144)
 - Inserting a cross-reference using the **Web link** option adds a `scope=local` link and modifies the `href` value, instead of inserting an `scope=external` as expected.
 (GUIDES-48457)
 - Saving a referencing map results in a broken reference instead of resolving to the correct map when one author moves the referenced map while another author is concurrently adding a reference to it in an unsaved map.
 (GUIDES-47467)